 “Courage, my sons.
 Don’t you see that we are leaving on a mission?
 They pay our fare in the bargain.
 What a piece of good luck!
 The thing to do now is to pray well in order to win as many souls as possible.
 Let us, then, tell the Blessed Virgin that we are content, and that she can do with us anything she wishes” (Maximilian Mary Kolbe, source).

-On being released, many Polish refugees and Jews sought sanctuary in Kolne’s monastery.
-Kolbe and the community at Niepokalanów helped to hide, feed and clothe 3,000 Polish refugees, (of which 2,000 were Jews).
-Kolbe also published an illegal radio broadcast, in which he denounced the crimes of the Nazis.
-In 1941, he also published an edition of “The Knight of the Immaculate” offering strong criticism of the Nazis.
+On being released, many Polish refugees and Jews sought sanctuary in Kolbe’s monastery.
+Kolbe and the community at Niepokalanów helped to hide, feed and clothe 3,000 Polish refugees, (of which approximately 1,500 were Jews).
+In 1941, his newspaper “The Knight of the Immaculate” offered strong criticism of the Nazis.

 Kolbe in Auschwitz